 Rockland Breakwater Lighthouse

 You can access the Rockland Breakwater Lighthouse for this annual occasion via a mile-long walk out along an adventurous breakwater.
 This station’s historic light tower and cozy keeper’s house with colorful turquoise shutters are now owned by the City of Rockland.

 The Grindle Point Lighthouse is one of the most unique Maine lighthouses because of its interesting form.
 While most towers are cylindrical in shape, this structure is more rectangular.
 A museum and gift shop are located inside this featured participant to tell you even more about this historic property.
 To get to this lighthouse, take the Maine State Ferry from Lincolnville to Islesboro.

 Located in the quaint town of Castine, not far from Deer Isle, the Dyce Head Lighthouse is still an active aid to navigation.
 In 2007, residents of the town suggested installing a light to keep the tower shining after it experienced over 70 years of darkness.
 The historic property is managed and kept up by the Town of Castine.

 Bass Harbor Head Lighthouse

 Explore the light tower of the Bass Harbor Head Lighthouse on Mount Desert Island in Acadia National Park.
-This lighthouse is an active navigational aid for the Coast Guard.
-Its magnificent fourth order Fresnel lens is its most noticeable feature!
+This lighthouse is an active navigational aid for the United States Coast Guard.
+Its magnificent fourth-order Fresnel lens is its most noticeable feature!